-Number Course Credits

-Major Area P1612 P1641 P1614A/614B P1613 Chamber Music Piano Primary (4 terms) Techniques of Coaching I/II (2 courses) Accompanying Class (2 terms) 20 2 2-2-2-2 2-2 3-3

-Core MH631 CR609 Introduction to Musicology Symphonic Choir (2 terms) Theory or music history electives (2 courses) 11 3 1-1 3-3

-Electives Free Electives 3 3
+Number Course Credits Major Area PI641 Piano Primary (4 terms) Piano literature electives (2 courses) 16-17 2-2-2-2 3-3 Choose one of PI512 PI713 the following: Chamber Music (2) or Accompanying Class (3) 2-3 Core MH731 CR509 Introduction to Musicology Symphonic Choir (2 terms) Theory or music history elective Core elective 11 3 1-1 3 3 Electives Free electives 3 3

-Total Required Credits 34

-- Students must demonstrate a reading knowledge of French or German equivalent to two years of college study of one of these two languages.

-Following departmental approval, one memorized or two non-memorized public recitals must be presented.
+- The core elective must be a graduate-level course outside the student's major area, area of emphasis, and/or area of applied study. - Students must demonstrate a reading knowledge of French or German equivalent to two years of college study of one of these two languages. - Following departmental approval, one memorized or two non-memorized public recitals must be

-- Prior to graduation, students must complete at least one year of undergraduate-level study in French and German.
+- The core elective must be a graduate-level course outside the student's major area, area of 1. emphasis, and/or area of applied study. - Prior to graduation, students must complete at least one year of undergraduate-level study in French and German.
 Students must earn a minimum grade of "C" in these courses.
-Grades of "C" or below are not accepted.
-Students must satisfy departmental standards for command of English, Italian, French, German, and Latin diction. - Upon approval from the department, majors must present two recitals: one accompanied vocal recital and one accompanied instrumental recital.
+Grades of "C-" or below are not accepted. - Students must satisfy departmental standards for command of English, Italian, French, German, - Upon approval from the department, majors must present two recitals: one accompanied vocal recital and one accompanied instrumental recital.